 YOUR TEST RESULTS

-A doctor who has specialized training in nuclear medicine will interpret the gallbladder images.
+A doctor who has specialized training in nuclear medicine will interpret the images.
 A report will be dictated and sent to your doctor.
 It usually takes 1-2 days for your physician to receive the results.

 Contact your doctor’s office for results.